 Hello and thanks for checking out our blog!
-Our founder, John Redihan, has been professionally cleaning homes for over 11 years with his original Eco-Safe method and Wash Safe formulas.
-If you're looking for tips on how to clean cedar while removing stains from moss, mold and algae - John is your guy!
-We're based in Cape Cod, MA so there is an abundance of beautiful cedar homes here.
-After cleaning over 2,500 homes in this area, it's safe to say he is not only one of the most trusted power washers here on Cape, he's a tried & true expert when it comes to cleaning cedar homes safely, effectively and without the use of bleach.
+Through our sister company, Street Appeal Pros, we have been professionally cleaning homes on Cape Cod for over 11 years with our original Eco-Safe method and these Wash Safe Cedar Cleaning formulas.
+If you're looking for tips on how to clean cedar while removing stains from moss, mold and algae - you've come to the right place...
+Cape Cod, MA!
+You know, as in JAWS... plus we're famous for much more like Provincetown, the Kennedy's and -most notably- our beautiful beaches.There is an abundance of beautiful cedar homes here and that's something we love about our home.
+After cleaning over 2,500 homes in this area, it's safe to say he is not only one of the most trusted power washers here on Cape, we're also the areas experts when it comes to cleaning cedar homes safely, effectively and without the use of bleach.

 In this video, we'll show you how he cleans using Cedar Wash.
 Shop it here: https://www.washsafe.com/products/ced...
 This safe and easy to use Cedar Cleaner will restore and clean your cedar siding or cedar shake roof to like new condition.
 The hydrogen peroxide based formulation continues to receive compliment after compliment for its wood brightening properties.